 - Criminal charges,

-- A poor employment history or current recipient of some type of disability benefit.
+- A poor employment history or current recipient of some disability benefit.

 In cases like these…

-It’s quite possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
+It’s entirely possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
 The truth is that anyone with these types of “additional” issues wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.